Softvelum/larix-sdk-examples/android-GettingStarted.md

 This document is provided as part of Larix Broadcaster SDK for Android.
-It's provided as a reference for users who plan purchasing the SDK.
+It's shown here as a reference for users who plan purchasing the SDK.

 # Download and install Larix SDK for Android